IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Quite illogically, the victory of Locke’s philosophy in England and France was largely due to the prestige of Newton.
 Descartes’ authority as a philosopher was enhanced, in his own day, by his work in mathematics and natural philosophy.
 But his doctrine of vortices was definitely inferior to Newton’s law of gravitation as an explanation of the solar system.
 The victory of the Newtonian cosmogony diminished men’s respect for Descartes and increased their respect for England.
 Both these causes inclined men favourably towards Locke.”

 >“In view of the fact that in any future world war nuclear weapons will certainly be employed, and that such weapons threaten the continued existence of mankind, we urge the governments of the world to realize, and to acknowledge publicly, that their purpose cannot be furthered by a world war, and we urge them, consequently, to find peaceful means for the settlement of all matters of dispute between them.” (<a href="https://en.wikipedia.org/wiki/Russell%E2%80%93Einstein_Manifesto" target="_blank">Russell–Einstein Manifesto</a>)

->“If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the **evidence is overwhelming**, he will refuse to believe it.
-If, on the other hand, he is offered something which affords a reason for acting in accordance with his instincts, he will accept it even on the **slenderest evidence**.
-The origin of myths is explained in this way.”

 >“I like mathematics because it is not human and has nothing particular to do with this planet or with the whole accidental universe – because, like Spinoza's God, it won't love us in return.”